yeebo3/GENIUS-LLM-Web-Demo/README.md

 This project is modified and expanded based on the open-source project  [GENIUS-LLM](https://github.com/yimengzhiyan/GENIUS-LLM), realizing a complete front-end and back-end separated Web application to facilitate users' online experience of the model functions.
-- Backend: The API interface is built using Flask, retaining the original model inference logic.
-- Frontend: A concise interactive interface has been developed, allowing users to upload inputs and view results.
-- Deployment: The backend is deployed on Render, and the frontend is deployed on Netlify, supporting public network access.

 ## 1. Script Overview